-- [5] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed.
-Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [6] The procedure the Board uses is inquisitorial, not adversarial.
+- [6] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed.
+Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [7] The procedure the Board uses is inquisitorial, not adversarial.
 The Board examines the documentary evidence available to it prior to the hearing.
-The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses. - [7] In this case the Board decided that no further evidence was required.
-If a Respondent provides further evidence or submissions the Board takes them into account.
-If they request an in-person hearing this is given consideration. - [8] The Respondent was engaged to roof a house under a building consent.
-The building work included restricted building work.
-Work commenced in October 2015 and came to an end in February 2016.
-The Complainant alleged the Respondent failed to provide a record of work following completion notwithstanding that several requests for one were made. - [9] The Respondent provided a written response on 9 July 2018.
-He stated
+The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses. - [8] In addition to the documentary evidence before the Board heard evidence at the hearing from: